 “OK, good.
 I’d better get going before James gets annoyed.
-See you around, Thalia,” he said, and disappeared behind the many lines of bookshelves.
+See you around, Thalia.”
+He gave me one last look before disappearing too.

 I was so wrapped up in my thoughts about what had just happened, that I barely realised I had made it back to the Gryffindor tower.
 I didn’t even know which book I got out of the library.
 Hmm, the Strange Case of Dr Jekyll and Mr Hyde by Robert Louis Stevenson.
 This should be a good read.

 “Banshee,” I said the password to the Fat Lady and climbed through the portrait hole.
 So much for doing my Herbology homework.
 I think I would read this instead.